 Siwa is also famed for producing some of the country’s best dates, and you may be able to sample straight from the tree – just ask locals first.
 Every November, Siwa holds the Siwi Palm Date Festival.

-On one hand, El Gouna has great water activities, and lots of options for hiking and safaris in the surrounding desert landscapes, appealing to younger travelers.
-It also has upscale boutiques, cultural events and top-tier culinary experiences thanks to its many upscale restaurants, appealing to an older set.
+El Gouna has great aquatic activities, and lots of options for hiking and safaris in the surrounding desert landscapes, appealing to younger travelers.
+It also has bougie boutiques, cultural events and top-tier culinary experiences thanks to its many upscale restaurants, appealing to an older set.

 With its world-class services, restaurants and living spaces, it's a great place to visit but also a fine place to set up your seaside office.
 There are plenty of coworking spaces and solid wifi connections, and lots of ways to keep busy outside of work hours – why work from home when you can work from El Gouna?